-Upon graduating from your BSN or MEPN program, the next step to becoming a nurse anesthetist is earning your nursing license.
-The National Council Licensure Examination for Registered Nurses (NCLEX-RN) is a nationally mandated license that all nurses must receive before they can become registered nurses (RNs).
+Upon graduating from your BSN or MEPN program, the next step to becoming a Nurse Anesthetist is earning your nursing license.
+The National Council Licensure Examination for Registered Nurses (NCLEX-RN) is a nationally mandated license that all nurses must receive before becoming Registered Nurses (RNs).

 3. Gain experience working as an RN in a clinical setting

-It’s standard for aspiring nurse anesthetists to gain at least one year of experience working as an RN in a clinical setting such as an emergency room (ER), intensive care unit (ICU), or cardiac care unit (CCU).
+It’s standard for aspiring Nurse Anesthetists to gain at least one year of experience working as an RN in a clinical environment such as an emergency room (ER), intensive care unit (ICU), or cardiac care unit (CCU).
 To increase their chances of getting accepted into a nurse anesthesia program, many RNs earn their Critical Care Registered Nurse Certification (CCRN).
-This certification requires 1,750 hours of direct critical care as well as passing their licensure examination.
+This certification requires 1,750 hours of direct critical care and passing their licensure examination.

 4. Earn your Master of Science in Nursing Degree (MSN) from an accredited Nurse Anesthesia program

-The AANA reports that as of August 2019, there were 121 accredited nurse anesthesia programs in the United States.
+The American Association of Nurse Anesthesiology (AANA) reports that as of August 2019, there were 121 accredited nurse anesthesia programs in the United States.
 The AANA also reported that the average experience held by RNs applying to nurse anesthesia programs is about 2.9 years.

 Admission to an accredited nurse anesthesia program can be highly competitive.
 To be accepted into these programs, you must satisfy several requirements.
 Most nurse anesthesia programs take about 24 to 36 months to complete.
-Common nurse anesthesia program courses include anesthesia pharmacology, anesthesia biology, pain management, and anesthesia pathophysiology.
-Throughout the program, you’ll learn to operate anesthesia equipment as well as manage surgical and emergency situations.
-On top of coursework, students are required to complete supervised clinical experiences for exposure to an array of anesthesia scenarios.
+Standard nurse anesthesia program courses include anesthesia pharmacology, anesthesia biology, pain management, and anesthesia pathophysiology.
+Throughout the program, you’ll learn to operate anesthesia equipment and manage surgical and emergency situations.
+On top of coursework, students must complete supervised clinical experiences for exposure to an array of anesthesia scenarios.

 5. Pass the National Certification Exam from the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA)

 Before entering the workforce, you must pass the official national certification exam offered by the NBCRNA.
 The examination consists of 100 to 175 questions and takes an average of about 3 hours to complete.
-Upon finishing the exam, you’ll be given a preliminary pass or fail report.
-If you pass the exam, there will be a verification of your certification sent to your state board of nursing.
-From there, you can complete any state-specific requirements prior to employment.
+You’ll be given a preliminary pass or fail report upon finishing the exam.
+If you pass the exam, verification of your certification will be sent to your state board of nursing.
+From there, you can complete any state-specific requirements before employment.

-The NBCRNA requires you to maintain your certification throughout your career as a nurse anesthetist.
-Certifications are evaluated over an 8-year period, which is broken into two 4-year periods.
+The NBCRNA requires you to maintain your certification throughout your career as a Nurse Anesthetist.
+Certifications are evaluated over an 8-year period, broken into two 4-year periods.
 During each 4-year period you are required to complete the following:

 - 60 “Class A” Credits in activities related to the delivery or improvement of anesthesia care